-We believe corporate social responsibility is a long-term investment that can create value for SiTime, our employees, our stockholders, our customers, our partners and our suppliers.
-We seek to create innovative products and technologies, while operating in an economically, socially and environmentally sustainable manner.
-The Board, supported by Board committees as needed, oversees the development and implementation of our corporate social responsibility policies and practices, and monitors our performance.
+We believe corporate social responsibility is a long-term investment that can create value for SiTime, our employees, our stockholders, our customers, our partners, and our suppliers.
+We seek to create innovative products and technologies, while operating in an economically, socially, and environmentally sustainable manner.
+The nominating and corporate governance committee oversees the development and implementation of our corporate social responsibility policies and practices, and monitors our performance.